 Skills deficits are addressed, a sense of community is built up within the group, especially complimenting a community reinforcement approach to recovery.

-It has also been determined that adventure therapy can help to decrease clients’ anxiety.
+It has also been determined that therapeutic programmes can help to decrease clients’ anxiety.
 There is usually a level of real or perceived risk involved in adventure activities, so it is common that clients will have to learn how to face and overcome fears during our programs.
 If we consider that that anxiety is one of the major co-occurring disorders associated with addiction, the potential benefits of adventure therapy is obvious.